San Marino Wedding Traditions Cultural Wedding Guide 2025

 How long do San Marino wedding celebrations typically last?

 San Marino wedding celebrations span 2-3 days total, with the main wedding day lasting 10-12 hours from the morning ceremony to late-night reception.
-Day 1 includes the religious ceremony at 10-11 AM (60-90 minutes), followed by photos and a reception running 6-8 hours until midnight or later.
-Some families host a casual Day 2 brunch for 20-50 close relatives.
-The extended timeline includes pre-wedding events like La Serenata the night before and addio al nubilatoahd-DEE-oh ahl noo-bee-LAH-toh/celibato (bachelor/bachelorette parties) 1-2 weeks prior.
-Post-wedding, couples host a ritorno a casaree-TOR-noh ah KAH-sah gathering 1-2 weeks after returning from honeymoon.
+The wedding day includes the ceremony at 10-11 AM (60-90 minutes), followed by photos and a reception running 6-8 hours until midnight or later.
+Some families host a casual brunch the following day for close relatives.
+The extended timeline includes pre-wedding events like La Serenata the night before and bachelor/bachelorette parties 1-2 weeks prior.
+Post-wedding, couples host a ritorno a casa gathering 1-2 weeks after returning from honeymoon.

 Who typically attends San Marino weddings and what’s the dress code?

 San Marino weddings host 50-150 guests, with rural celebrations averaging 50-80 attendees and urban events 100-150.
-The guest list prioritizes extended family (40-50%), close friends (30%), colleagues and neighbors (20-30%).
+The guest list prioritizes extended family, close friends, colleagues and neighbors.
 Formal attire is mandatory: men wear dark suits with ties, women wear elegant dresses avoiding white (reserved for the bride) and black (associated with mourning).
 The bride wears a traditional white gown with veil, while the groom chooses a dark suit.
 For the serenata, dress code relaxes to smart casual.
 Religious ceremonies require modest clothing covering shoulders and knees.

-What are bomboniere and how much do they cost?
+What are bomboniere and what do they include?

 How do San Marino weddings differ from Italian weddings?